 Moreover, as a culture, our intellectual proclivity is to focus on the symptom and disregard the underlying and perhaps complex circumstances that contribute to the devolving of a human life.
-This is due to our drive to over simplify and seek quick solutions to the very complex tapestry of a human life.
+This is due to our drive to oversimplify and seek quick solutions to the very complex tapestry of human life.

 The Veil of Symptomatology

 I’ve been working with a middle-aged woman on the challenges that she endures around her sense of self.
-Her inner voice is particularly critical and she often berates herself, obviously exacerbating her dilemma.
+Her inner voice is particularly critical, and she often berates herself, obviously exacerbating her dilemma.
 By helping her to witness how her thoughts have participated in how she actually experiences her life, she came to see that her beliefs became self-fulfilling prophecies.

 She has a high-pressured job and often has to read intricate reports containing essential material that informs her decision-making.
 When reading, she struggled when coming across information that she didn’t easily understand—and it became her habit to put the report aside at such times.
 She concluded that what she was suffering from was attention deficit.

 Many people don’t at first understand something, but they do afford themselves the time necessary for it to sink in.
 The issue at hand wasn’t likely about attention deficit, but that this individual couldn’t tolerate how she felt about herself.
 “I’m so dumb” was a core belief about herself that she clung to, notwithstanding her success.
-This belief, as both cause and effect of her self-esteem challenge, had in my opinion resulted in her symptom of ADHD.
+This belief, as both cause and effect of her self-esteem challenge, had, in my opinion, resulted in her symptoms of ADHD.

 I often see anxiety and depression occurring as a consequence of low self-value as well.
 A confident and secure relationship with your own self makes it less likely that you’ll suffer from these conditions (but, of course, doesn’t guarantee it).
 These afflictions can certainly exacerbate low self-esteem and mask the genuine source of the disorder, as they take center stage.

 Over time, this expanded into his retreating from reasonable engagement with his peers.
-He didn’t feel worthy enough to have friends and eventually his lack of interpersonal skills set up an avoidant complex.
+He didn’t feel worthy enough to have friends, and eventually his lack of interpersonal skills set up an avoidant complex.
 He had good reason to sequester himself, and the more he did so, the more incompetent he felt.
 As a result, his life became tragically limited, absent of any healthy interactions with others.
-He felt depressed, as he should have, since his circumstances were indeed depressing.
-This is what I call a “situational depression,” in that feeling depressed makes perfect sense in this scenario.
+He felt depressed, as he should have since his circumstances were indeed depressing.
+This is what I call “situational depression,” in that feeling depressed makes perfect sense in this scenario.

-I was recently facilitating a web conference called The Marriage Mastery Workshop, during which the matter of self-esteem began to surface.
+I was recently facilitating a web conference called "The Marriage Mastery Workshop," during which the matter of self-esteem began to surface.
 The manner in which one’s unresolved issues—and their struggle with unworthiness and self-value—impact relationships is both deep and destructive.
 To the extent that your relationship with another mirrors your relationship with your own self, we can only begin to appreciate what occurs.
 So much of the pain experienced and dramas that unfold are rooted in the mediocrity of each party’s measure of their own worth.

 The question now arises as to how we can overcome this scourge of low self-esteem.
 This is accomplished by challenging our fundamental beliefs around authenticity and vulnerability and by learning to reframe how we see ourselves.
 It further requires breaking free from the groove of self-denigrating thoughts that obstruct a healthy relationship with self.
 This is altogether achievable but requires a willful intention to turn the corner and value yourself.
-My next article, to be posted shortly, will explore this in greater detail.